jina-ai/jina/docs/fundamentals/flow/access-flow-api.md

 The Flow GraphQL API exposes the mutation `docs`, which sends its inputs to the Flow's Executors, just like HTTP `post` as described {ref}`above <http-interface>`.

-A GraphQL mutation can take the following arguments:
+A GraphQL mutation takes same set of arguments used in [HTTP](#arguments).

-- `execEndpoint` - required: String representing the Executor endpoint to target, e.g. `execEndpoint: "/search"`
-- `data` - optional: List of Documents to be processed by the Executors, e.g. `data: [{text: "hello"}, {text: "world"}`
-- `parameters` - optional: Dictionary of parameters to be passed to the Executors, e.g. `parameters: {"my_param": 3}`
-- `targetExecutor` - optional: String representing name of the Executor to target, e.g `"targetExecutor: "MyExec"`

-The GraphQL response can include all fields available on a DocumentArray.
+The response from GraphQL can include all fields available on a DocumentArray.

 ````{admonition} See Also
 :class: seealso